 Oral

-Both simple electronic and pacifier (dummy) based devices are available to parents but the challenge is often getting the child to suckle long enough for a temperature to register.
+Parents can use both simple electronic and pacifier (dummy)- based devices, but the challenge is often getting the child to suckle long enough for a temperature to register.

 Tympanic

-The tympanic membrane temperature approximates, theoretically, the temperature of the hypothalamus (the centre for thermoregulation).
-They certainly appear to be more accurate than axillary or rectal measurements under correct operating conditions.
-Improved accuracy can be achieved by pretending the thermometer is an otoscope and pulling back on the pinna in the same way, thus allowing the instrument to visualize the tympanic membrane.
-Those available for purchase and home use do not mention this in their instructions and so caregivers may under-report the fever.
+Theoretically, the tympanic membrane temperature approximates the hypothalamus’s temperature (the centre for thermoregulation).
+Under correct operating conditions, it certainly appears to be more accurate than axillary or rectal measurements.
+Improved accuracy can be achieved by pretending the thermometer is an otoscope and pulling back on the pinna similarly, thus allowing the instrument to visualize the tympanic membrane.
+Those available for purchase and home use do not mention this in their instructions, so caregivers may under-report the fever.

 And what about those magic wands we have in hospital?

-There is a real challenge though when it comes to parsing all of this.
-So many of the studies compare one technique with another, already inaccurate technique, that only those studies that compare a peripheral method with a true core method hold much validity.
-Even when this is taken into account it seems that the majority of methods over-estimate at lower temperatures and under-estimate at higher ones.
-With sensitivities for some devices reported to be as low as 22% that would mean we might miss four out of five children with a fever!
+There is a real challenge when it comes to parsing all of this.
+So many of the studies compare one technique with another, which is already inaccurate, and only those studies that compare a peripheral method with a true core method hold much validity.
+Even when this is considered, it seems that most methods overestimate at lower temperatures and underestimate at higher ones.
+With sensitivities for some devices reported to be as low as 22%, we might miss four out of five children with a fever!

 What does all of this mean for me?

-Mothers are generally very good at knowing if their child has a fever (as long as the child is under two, otherwise you might as well just flip a coin.
-Most home methods of determining temperature such as forehead strips and off the shelf in-ear thermometers are not sufficiently accurate and so should be considered another data point not an absolute.
+Mothers are generally very good at knowing if their child has a fever (as long as the child is under two; otherwise, you might as well flip a coin).
+Most home methods of determining temperatures, such as forehead strips and off-the-shelf in-ear thermometers, are not sufficiently accurate and so should be considered another data point, not an absolute.

-When it comes to measuring temperature in hospitals the methods suggested by NICE are NOT the most accurate and are compared to a brass rather than gold standard (rectal temp versus oesophageal or PA temp).
+When measuring temperature in hospitals, the methods suggested by NICE are NOT the most accurate.
+They are compared to a brass rather than gold standard (rectal temp versus oesophageal or PA temp).

-It seems (to me at least) that tympanic membrane thermometry (if performed correctly – pull the pinna back) is the most accurate method until something more high tech comes along.
-Perhaps something like a contactless thermal imaging camera?
+It seems (to me, at least) that tympanic membrane thermometry (if performed correctly—pull the pinna back) is the most accurate method until something more high-tech comes along.
+Perhaps a contactless thermal imaging camera?

 Apologies to our American cousins

-Given that the scale, first devised by German physicist Daniel Fahrenheit in 1724, is really only used in a small part of the world I’ve stuck to the use of Celsius in this post.
-If you want to know more about this scientific schism so you can sound more erudite at your next dinner party then read this article.
+Given that the scale, first devised by German physicist Daniel Fahrenheit in 1724, is only used in a small part of the world, I’ve stuck to Celsius in this post.
+If you want to know more about this scientific schism to sound more erudite at your next dinner party, read this article.

 References